 GeneCards Summary for GSK3B Gene

 GSK3B (Glycogen Synthase Kinase 3 Beta) is a Protein Coding gene.
 Diseases associated with GSK3B include Alzheimer Disease and Bipolar Disorder.
-Among its related pathways are HTLV-I infection and Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling.
+Among its related pathways are Development IGF-1 receptor signaling and Constitutive Signaling by AKT1 E17K in Cancer.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is GSK3A.

 UniProtKB/Swiss-Prot Summary for GSK3B Gene